Back to blog

 read also

-Get your analytics project off to a good start – for a website, digital product or app.
-See the pluses and minuses of these seven free web analytics platforms.
+Get your analytics project off to the right start and compare seven free web analytics platforms.

-Download the full 65-point comparison here (direct link, no form to fill out).
+Download the full 65-point comparison (direct link, no form to fill out).

 Paid alternatives to Google Analytics overcome the limits of their free forerunners and grant more options for data collection and analysis.
 This includes the performance of the analytics platform, data protection, and extensive customer support.